 What is an award letter?

 An award letter is the school's offer of Federal, State, and Institutional financial aid.
 If you have been awarded merit aid, it will show that as well.

 When will I receive my award letter?

-First and foremost, make sure you have turned in your FAFSA and the CSS PROFILE if you would like to be considered for need-based aid.
-With either of these documents missing, the college cannot complete your award.
-Generally award letters, including those for merit aid, are sent after you receive notice about acceptance at the college (see Timeline and Deadlines).
+First and foremost, make sure you have turned in your FAFSA if you would like to be considered for need-based aid.
+With this document missing, the college cannot complete your award.
+Award letters, including those for merit aid, are sent after you receive notice about acceptance at the college (see Timeline and Deadlines).
 Returning students should expect their awards once their file has been completed.
 If you need to know what we still need, please contact our office.

 I haven't received my award letter yet.
 What should I do?

 Don't panic.
 Contact the Financial Aid office to check the status.